tsfpga/tsfpga/doc/sphinx/netlist_build.rst

 Feedback on timing and resource utilization is critical in the design of an HDL component.
 To this puropse, tsfpga has a concept called netlist builds for running synthesis on individual components or your full project.
-The build result can be checked towards expected resource utilization figures by attaching atuomated :ref:`size_checkers`.
+The build result can be checked towards expected resource utilization figures by attaching atuomated :ref:`build_result_checkers`.

 With netlist builds and size checkers you can quickly and automatically check the utilization.
 This is a great tool when area optimizing a design, or e.g. trying to make arithmetic map to DSP blocks.